 Lord Scarman.
 Gillick v West Norfolk and Wisbech Area Health Authority ([1985] 3 All ER 402).

-Although capacity to consent and to refuse treatment would appear two sides of the same coin, the courts have ruled that a refusal of treatment by a competent person under the age of 18 is not necessarily binding.
-In some circumstances, particularly if the young person’s life is at stake, doctors may still be able to provide treatment that is in his or her best interests but legal advice should be sought.
+Although capacity to consent and to refuse treatment would appear two sides of the same coin, in England, Wales, and Northern Ireland, a competent refusal by a patient under 18 can be overruled by a court.
+In some circumstances, particularly if the young person’s life is at stake, doctors may still be able to provide treatment, but legal advice should be sought.
+In Scotland, it appears from current case law and statute that a competent refusal cannot be overridden by any other person, or court, even if that treatment is necessary to save or prolong life.
+However, this matter is not beyond doubt and legal advice should be sought when such situations arise.

-Where a competent young person refuses treatment, the harm caused by overriding his or her choice and possibly using restraint will need to be balanced against the harm caused by failing to treat.
+Where a competent young person refuses treatment, the harm caused by overriding their choice and possibly using restraint will need to be balanced against the harm caused by failing to treat.

 What’s the moral problem